Skip to Content

 Does Planting by The Moon Work To Create Beautiful Gardens

-Some gardening folklore suggests that planting crops according to the moon’s phases will give you a better harvest, but there is little scientific evidence to back this up.
+Some gardening folklore suggests that planting crops according to the Moon’s phases will give you a better harvest, but little scientific evidence supports this.
 Also, the increasing moonlight can balance leaf and root growth.

 By following these guidelines, you may maximize your gardening success.
 Here are a few things that you should know about if you are considering planting by the moon: